Khali-25/odin-recipes/README.md

 # odin-recipes

-This is a basic HTML site that displaus basic knowledge
+This is a basic HTML site that displays basic knowledge